 - Getting there: Florissant Fossil Beds is located 6 miles (9.6 km) off US Highway 24 on Teller Country Road 1

-- Fees and passes: $10/person for a 7-day pass; interagency annual pass accepted
+- Fees and passes: $10/person for a 7-day pass; interagency passes are accepted

 - Hiking: there are 14 miles (22.5 km) of trails in the monument, including the short pine forest and petrified forest loops